Gian-Paolo Dotto, MD, PhD

 Education, training and positions

 Dr. Dotto was educated at the University of Turin, Italy, where he received his MD in 1979.
 He then earned his PhD in bacteriophage genetics at the Rockefeller University, New York, in 1983.
 He moved for his postdoctoral training at the Whitehead Institute/MIT in Cambridge Mass. and subsequently joined Yale University, New Haven, Connecticut, as assistant professor of Pathology in 1987.
 He was promoted to the rank of associate professor in 1992 and soon after moved to Harvard Medical School, in the newly established Cutaneous Biology Research Center.
 In 2000 he obtained the full professorship at Harvard Medical School and a Biologist position at Massachusetts General Hospital.
 In 2002 he accepted a position of Professor in the Department of Biochemistry at the University of Lausanne (UNIL), while retaining his position of Biologist at Massachusetts General Hospital.
+He has directed the UNIL PhD program in Cancer and Immunology from 2007 to 2019 and has been responsible for Biochemistry teaching to Medical Students since 2004.
+Since Aug.
+1st 2021 he is emeritus professor of the Department of Biochemistry and Immmunobiology at UNIL.
+He is co-founder and director of the International Cancer Prevention Institute, established in Epalinges/Lausanne in 2016.

 Scientific contributions